Children's Community Nursing Service, Richmond

 The Nerve Condition Studies have no after effects.

-The Electromyography may leave some bruising or swelling and your muscles may feel a little sore for a few hours afterwards.
+The electromyography may leave some bruising or swelling and your muscles may feel a little sore for a few hours afterwards.

 There are no long lasting after affects from either of these tests.